 NOTE 1: The AMF can infer the PCF Group ID the UE's SUPI belongs to, based on the results of PCF discovery procedures with NRF.
 The AMF provides the PCF Group ID the SUPI belongs to to other PCF NF consumers as described in TS 23.502 [3].

 - DNN replacement capability of the PCF.

+- Slice replacement capability of the PCF.

 - PCF Selection Assistance Info and PCF ID(s) serving the established PDU Sessions/PDN Connections received from UDM.
 In case PCF Selection Assistance Info and PCF ID(s) are received from the UDM, the AMF selects the same PCF instance serving the combination of DNN and S-NSSAI as indicated by the PCF Selection Assistance Info, if multiple DNN, S-NSSAI combinations are provided, the AMF selects the DNN,S-NSSAI using local configuration.
 In case PCF ID(s) are not received, e.g. EPS interworking is not supported, the AMF selects the PCF instance by considering other above factors.